selimbayac/selimbayac/README.md

 - 👋 Hi, I’m @Selimbayac

-- 👀 I’m interested in Mobile App Development
+- 👀 I am interested in Mobile Application Development

-- 🌱 I’m currently learning Flutter/Dart and Python
+- 🌱 I am currently learning C# and MySql

-- 💞️ I’m looking to collaborate on ...
+- 💞️ I want to cooperate...

-- 📫 How to reach me ...
+- 📫How can you reach me...

 ----